 - Make Pesto: After preparing the tuna filling, make the easy 5-minute chipotle sauce and sunflower pesto.
 This is an optional step because you can use store-bought options.

-- Prepare Bread: For bread as thin as Joe & The Juice's, flatten and toast it in a greased panini press.
+- Prepare Bread: For your bread, flatten and toast it in a greased panini press.
 If you prefer, toast your bread in a toaster.

 - Assemble Sandwich: Add a layer of pesto, then avocado, tomato, and tuna on one side of the bread.
 Add chipotle mayo on the other slice of bread, top with jalapenos or banana peppers, and close the sandwich shut.